Codecademy/docs/content/mysql/concepts/bit-functions/bit-functions.md

 - 5 in binary: 0101
   The result of the bitwise OR operation is 1101 in binary, which is equivalent to the decimal number 13.

-In this example we have a table called customers which contains a list of customers IDs as integers.
+In this example, we have a table called customers which contains a list of customers IDs as integers.
 Each customer ID is associated with a number of orders.
 We need to find out how many bits are set to '1' in the binary representation of each customer's ordering activity.

 | customer_ID | number_of_orders |
 | ----------- | ---------------- |